Schive Chi

-Schive Chi (薛琦 (Xuē Qí); born 28 June 1947) is a Taiwanese politician.
+Hsueh Chi (薛琦 (Xuē Qí); born 28 June 1947), known also by his English name Schive Chi, is a Taiwanese economist and politician.
 He was the Governor of Fujian Province from 30 September 2013 to 11 March 2014.

 Education

-Chi obtained his bachelor's and master's degree in economics from National Taiwan University in 1969 and 1972 respectively.
-He then obtained his doctoral degree in the same degree from Case Western Reserve University from the United States in 1978.
+Chi graduated with his bachelor's degree and master's degree in economics from National Taiwan University in 1969 and 1972, respectively.
+He then completed doctoral studies in the United States, earning a Master of Arts (M.A.) and his Ph.D. in economics from Case Western Reserve University in 1978.
+His doctoral dissertation, completed under economics professor Asam Adirlek, was titled, "Direct foreign investment, technology transfer and linkage effects: A case study of Taiwan".

 Early career

 Chi was the chairman of the Taiwan Stock Exchange before being named a minister.
 He had previously led the Council of Economic Planning and Development, Taiwan Academy of Banking and Finance, and the Department of Economics at the National Taiwan University.